• Skip to primary navigation

 I remember vividly when my own son was about 2 years old and he experienced a strong play schema period with pouring and filling (or what the schema experts would call the “enclosure/container” schema).
 He had to practice pouring water from a pitcher into a bowl or any action similar to that.
 I finally gave in and set him up on the kitchen floor with a pitcher of water, a bowl and lots of towels!

 As parents, it’s helpful to understand these play schemas because it gives us insight into why our children favor certain toys or activities during particular points of development.
-Many times these schemas can relate to children’s development of certain skills (fine motor skills, eye-hand coordination, etc.).
+Many times these schemas can relate to children’s development of certain skills (fine motor skills, hand-eye coordination, etc.).
 At other times, these schemas may be part of a larger growth spurt or developmental leap that children are experiencing.

 For example, remember when your baby first started learning to crawl?
 Some babies go through a period of restless sleep during this time because they are “practicing” this new skill in their sleep.
 While they may not literally practice it in their crib, their mind is practicing it and has trouble calming enough to sleep.
 Many of us have experienced this even as adults.
 When I was first learning to ski (still learning by the way!), I remember practicing that skill in my mind, even as I was sleeping.
 The brain is really amazing in this way!